stefanhans/programming-reactive-systems-in-go/cli-chat/README.md

 **Create your memberlist node**

-- `memberlistconfigure` creates a memberlist configuration
+- `/memberlistconfigure` creates a memberlist configuration
-- `memberlistcreate` creates the memberlist specified by the configuration
+- `/memberlistcreate` creates the memberlist specified by the configuration

 **Get, and possibly join, the bootstrap peers**

-- `bootstrapjoin` joins calling peer to bootstrap peers
+- `/bootstrapjoin` joins calling peer to bootstrap peers

 **Join the memberlist**

-- `memberliststart` starts broadcasting between the members
+- `/memberliststart` starts broadcasting between the members
-- `memberlistjoin` joins bootstrap peers to memberlist
+- `/memberlistjoin` joins bootstrap peers to memberlist

 **Join the chat and say hi**

-- `chatstart` start chat listener and join the chat
+- `/chatstart` start chat listener and join the chat
-- `msg hi` send a message to all chat members
+- `/msg hi` send a message to all chat members

 **See all available commands**

-- `<tab><tab>` lists all commands using code completion
-- `help` or other not existing command shows commands and descriptions
+- `/help` shows commands and descriptions

 **Leave the cli-tool**

-- `quit` does a soft shutdown
+- `/quit` does a soft shutdown
-- `exit` does a hard exit
+- `/exit` does a hard exit